t-data-h/tdh-gcp/README.md

 - **gke-init.sh**:

-  Script for initializing a Google Kubernetes Cluster (GKE).
+  Script for initializing a Google Kubernetes Cluster (GKE) including options for creating a GKE *Private* Cluster.

 ## Utility Scripts